Header image

 This Art Photo Print reproduction is printed on heavy 32" x 29" Poster Photo Satin paper, and comes with a separate printed key.

-The history of George Wycherley Kirkman, the man who drew the map, is, if such is possible, even more interesting than the map itself: From oranizing, equipping and trainning troop G, Ogalalla Sioux Scouts; commanding a detachment on a Southern Pacific train during the "Great Strike" of 1894, to leading his men with great gallantry at El Caney in Cuba during the Spanish American War, George Wycherly Kirkman, was an officer, a gentleman and a hero.
+The history of George Wycherley Kirkman, the man who drew the map, is, if such is possible, even more interesting than the map itself: From organizing, equipping and training troop G, Ogalala Sioux Scouts; commanding a detachment on a Southern Pacific train during the "Great Pullman Strike" of 1894, to leading his men with great gallantry at El Caney in Cuba during the Spanish American War, George Wycherly Kirkman, was an officer, a gentleman and a hero.

-But in peace time he had difficulties in the early 1900s: He had an affair with another officer's wife, getting her prenant, and "runing her life," as she said just days before she killer herself; Was Court Martialed - twice for the same conduct unbecoming offence; Drummed out of the Army, and confined in the United States Disciplinary Barracks (USDB), Fort Leavenworth Kansas.
+But in peace time he had difficulties in the early 1900s: He had an affair with another officer's wife, getting her pregnant, and "ruining her life," as she said just days before she killed herself.
+He was court-martialed – twice for the same conduct unbecoming offense – drummed out of the Army and confined to the United States Disciplinary Barracks (USDB), Fort Leavenworth Kansas.

-By the 1920s he was in Los Angeles writing articles on California history for the Los Angeles TImes, and with William Rudy Harriman, produced this map in 1937, although it is unkown just what role Mr. Harriman, who was twice the Superintendant of Ranch Los Amigos Poor Farm (now Rancho Los Amigos National Rehabilitation Center), had in creating the map.
+By the 1920s he was in Los Angeles writing articles on California history for the Los Angeles TImes, and with William Rudy Harriman, produced this map in 1937, although it is unknown just what role Mr. Harriman, who was twice the Superintendent of Rancho Los Amigos Poor Farm (now Rancho Los Amigos National Rehabilitation Center), had in creating the map.

 large product photo